 What do you decide to do?
 Move into a three-bedroom apartment close to the city or a smaller freestanding property a little further out?
 Or perhaps you consider what an increasing number of Baby Boomers are now doing: investing in/turning regional holiday homes into more permanent living arrangements, while also having a small apartment close to the city to split time between.

-The realities of city homes and regional home splits
+The realities of splitting between the city and country living

-There are clear benefits to splitting your time between a regional properties and city homes, if this is an arrangement you can afford.
+There are clear benefits to splitting your time between a regional properties and country living, if this is an arrangement you can afford.

 - You can enjoy a lock-up lifestyle, making the most of a living arrangement in the city where you can simply leave your property for weeks or even months at a time in full knowledge that it is protected and safe, without any need for maintenance.
 Of course, you may have the capability to manage a property (such as gardens etc.), and this is where a regional property comes in.